coreutils: Version-sort ordering rules

 2. First the initial part of each string consisting entirely of

-non-digit characters is determined.
+non-digit bytes is determined.

 lexically.
 If a difference is found it is returned.

-returned as the result of the comparison.
+found is returned as the result of the comparison.

-1. For these purposes an empty string (which can only occur at
+A. For these purposes an empty string (which can only occur at

 the end of one or both version strings being compared) counts